Getty ImagesMen’s Health Composite

 Every superhero has an origin story that explains their extraordinary abilities.
 You might not wear a cape, but your power has a genesis, too: the hard work you put in at the gym.

 Explosive multi-joint movements are the most reliable way to build power according to Don Saladino, the superhero trainer responsible for the comic book physiques of Ryan Reynolds and Sebastian Stan.
 The landmine squat to press is one of his go-to exercises, since it allows you to hone your explosiveness in a safer manner than other moves.

 Advertisement – Continue Reading Below

-Add the double kettlebell snatch to your full-body workouts with 4 sets of 8 reps.
-Start out with light weights, making sure to perfect all phases of the form.
+Add the landmine squat to press to your full-body workouts with 4 sets of 5 reps to start, then expand to sets of 8 reps.
 For more superhero-body building moves, you can check out all of our Superhero Fit Workouts or Saladino’s full program.